BhumikaUpadhyay05/IISERB-Scheduler-Frontend/README.md

 # Timetable Scheduler

 ## Overview
-The **Timetable Scheduler** is a web-based application that allows users to create and view academic timetables efficiently.
+The **IISERB Timetable Scheduler** is a web-based application that allows users to create and view academic timetables efficiently.
 Users can sign up, log in, and generate conflict-free timetables.

 ## File Structure

 ### `index.html`
 - The main entry point of the application.
-- Landing page with options to **Sign Up** or **Log In**.
+- Landing page with information regarding the website and options to **Sign Up** or **Log In** which on clicking takes the user to login page.
 - Buttons to navigate to **Create Timetable** and **View Schedule** pages.

 ![Landing Page](images/index-html.png)